Menu

 At 5.30 a.m., we’ll start the morning calmly: time to take a deep breath, have a good breakfast, and break camp before setting off at 7.45 a.m. towards our next destination.
 At around 3 p.m., we’ll make a strategic stop to rest, celebrate our achievement, and recharge our batteries before the final leg of the trip.

-Serra Fina hiking
+Hiking in the Serra Fina

 .

-• Total distance walking: 10.3km
+• Total distance walked: 10.3km.

 • Total walking time: approximately 10 hours